 You’re told your baby may have a protein intolerance or allergy.
-You need to change your diet to continue breastfeeding.
+You need to change your diet to continue breast or body feeding.
 You feel like you’ll do whatever you have to do for the health of your baby.

 Then you’re told it may take up to two weeks for food proteins to clear out of your system.
 And then two more weeks to clear out of your baby’s system.

 Something is wrong with your baby and you’re concerned.
 And now you have to wait a month for hopes of improvement.
 Even worse, some groups state that it can take up to 8 weeks!?

-The timing doesn’t seem to add up and the medical professionals don’t seem confident in their answers either.
+The timing doesn’t seem to add up and many professionals don’t seem confident in their answers either.

 So...here you are reading every label and hoping that your breast milk isn’t harming your baby.

-Here at Free to Feed our mission is to provide scientific evidence and help mothers continue breastfeeding their babies with food allergies or intolerances.
+Here at Free to Feed our mission is to provide scientific evidence and help parents reach their feeding goals through food reactivity.

-Here are some facts backed by science on how long certain food proteins remain in breastmilk.
+Here are some facts backed by science on how long food proteins remain in human milk.

 Food Proteins Do Transfer into Breast Milk

 We know a nursing parent's diet is important while breastfeeding.
 We also know what we consumes goes to the baby.
 When you’re told you need to change your diet, you have lots of questions.